RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Misc/SetEditorIcon.md

 `DrawType`

-:   How the icon should be drawn.
-TODO: Maybe describe this better
+:   In which style the icon should be drawn.

 `xPivot`